xaionaro-go/echox/website/content/guide/routing.md

 e.DELETE("/users", deleteUser)
 ```

-Use the following code to output all routes to a JSON file:
+Using the following code you can output all the routes to a JSON file:

 ```go
 data, err := json.MarshalIndent(e.Routes(), "", "  ")